-- Tutored disadvantaged children in arts, maths and reading through our Learning Clubs at Colville Primary School, where we also helped build the school’s first library in 2012.
+- Tutoring disadvantaged children in arts, maths and reading through our Learning Clubs at Colville Primary School, where we also helped build the school’s first library in 2012.

-- Provided nearly 700 personalised Holiday Hampers, sent to 9 agencies benefiting 1,332 individuals (including 596 children) during the holiday season.
+- Providing nearly 700 personalised Holiday Hampers, sent to 9 agencies benefiting 1,332 individuals (including 596 children) during the holiday season.

-- Served over 1,200 meals to clients of Glassdoor, Manna Society, and ReStart.
+- Serving over 1,200 meals to clients of Glassdoor, Manna Society, and ReStart.

-- Organised 785 coats for Wrap Up London.
+- Organising 785 coats for Wrap Up London.

-- Painted rooms, planted gardens and more through our Done in a Day programmes, which provide much needed support to our community partners.
+- Painting rooms, planted gardens and more through our Done in a Day programmes, which provide much needed support to our community partners.